"Analysis" in the NYT

 Washington — The following analysis of why Kamala Harris lost battleground states Pennsylvania and Wisconsin appeared today in the New York Times.
 Typical of such second-guessing, it fails to attribute the losses to the obvious: Democrats' over-reliance of turning out votes in urban Democratic strongholds rather than competing for votes in non-metro areas.
 See previous blog "A Call to Revamp the Democratic Party."

-A better analysis would be to explore why Democrats don't have the acumen or fortitude to compete in areas where cutting their losses would result in overall election victories.
+A better analysis would be to explore why Democrats don't have the acumen or fortitude to compete in culturally rural areas where cutting their losses would result in overall election victories.
 You won't find it here, which should give us all pause:

 Swamped in the Battlegrounds